 We do not collect data in any of our products.
 Our applications are installed onto client computers and users’ work is saved locally, except in network installation where it is saved to a shared folder on your server.
 You will specify the shared folder during the installation process.

-The iPad apps are purchased via the Apple app store and all information about who the app belongs to is linked to your Apple ID and is held by Apple.
+The iPad apps are downloaded via the Apple app store and all information about who the app belongs to is linked to your Apple ID and is held by Apple.
 Our apps do not collect or share information.

 The Chromebook apps use your Google ID and Google domain to install.
 We collect your Google email address as your unique identifier.
 This address is used to determine the status of your current license.